 The medicinal benefits of chocolate

-Last week we looked at how ingredients used within the court’s diet were often utilised for their medicinal qualities, especially in the form of cordials.
+Last week we looked at how ingredients could be used specifically for their medicinal qualities, especially in the form of cordials.

 When chocolate and other brewed plants (such as tea and coffee) were first brought to Europe in the mid-1600s there came with them a feeling of the exotic, but also a fear of the dangers involved in consuming such foreign substances.
 Indeed, when they were first introduced, these substances were not gracing the tables of the elite as foods but were being prescribed by physicians as drugs.
 In fact, for added caution, people were warned against self-administration of these new medicines – it was for the physicians to recommend the correct dosage.

 As European society warmed to the taste of these exotic beverages and they became more popular, concerns over the abuse of these medicinal treatments arose, particularly around the unpredictable effects that could result from their consumption.
 One such example of this concern comes from Marie de Rabutin-Chantal, Marquise de Sévigné, who warned her daughter:

 ‘And what do we make of chocolate?
 Are you not afraid that it will burn your blood?
 Could it be that these miraculous effects mask some kind of inferno [in the body]?’